HSP HISTORY Blog

 Soon enough, there came an onslaught of fast-food restaurants, retail stores and an indoor mall.
 These were constructed along this stretch where once stood regal farms dating back to Frederick’s beginning.
 This, in part, would cause a cultural shift reflecting what was happening across the country.
 Ease of accessibility from highway travel, with emphasis on parking, made suburban-based retail pursuits more attractive to customers.

 On the flipside, downtown retail establishments that had flourished in earlier decades would be severely impacted.
-At the same time, suburban living was becoming the norm and desired approach for young families headed by professionals.
-Frederick could now be defined as an up and coming “bedroom community” or commuter town.
+Suburban living was becoming the norm and a desired approach for young families headed by professionals.
+Frederick could now be defined as an up and coming “bedroom community” or "commuter town."
 These terms denote that the population of a particular location is primarily residential rather than commercial or industrial, boasting residents engaged in routine travel from home to work and back.
-Many professionals working “down the road” in such places as Montgomery County and Washington, DC now chose Frederick to call home.
+Many professionals working “down the road” in such places as Montgomery County and Washington, DC suddenly chose Frederick to call home.

 Now more than ever before, the need for talented and knowledgeable REALTORS® here in Frederick was critical to help an influx of new residents choosing Frederick to be their new bedroom.
-On the even of the 50th anniversary year of the founding of the Frederick Board of Real Estate back in 1922, the following "Real Estate" page in the Frederick News of December 29th, 1971 shows some of the talented professionals that assisted so many individuals over a twenty year span from 1960-1980 that saw a county population explosion of roughly 37%.
+On the eve of the 50th anniversary year of the founding of the Frederick Board of Real Estate (back in 1922), the following "Real Estate" page in the Frederick News of December 29th, 1971 shows some of the talented professionals that assisted so many individuals over a twenty year span from 1960-1980.
+This era saw a county population explosion of roughly 37%.

-Things, however, seem to be holding steady for downtown Frederick as productive strategies and plans were being sought.
-Unfortunately, tragedy would strike in 1976.
-While the nation celebrated the Bicentennial of American Independence, Frederick political and retail leaders, along with a legion of local REALTORS® were extremely proud and pleased to be named an “All-America City” by the National Municipal League.
+Things, however, seemed to be holding steady for downtown Frederick as productive strategies and plans were being sought.
+While the nation celebrated the Bicentennial of American Independence, Frederick political and retail leaders, along with a legion of local REALTORS®, were extremely proud and pleased to be named an “All-America City” by the National Municipal League.